Pre and Post-Nuptial Agreements

 Pre-nuptial Agreements are drawn up before the marriage has taken place.
 Post-Nuptial Agreements are created after you get married and are often drawn up by couples who are thinking about separating or where one has come into a large inheritance and they wish to keep the money/assets separate from the matrimonial property.

-We will take the time to listen to your objectives and draft an agreement bespoke to your requirements.
+We will take the time to listen to your objectives and draft an agreement tailored to your requirements.

 Are Nuptial Agreements legally binding?